 - collaborate and interact with the staff of a research group.

-The BSc-Assignment Committee is responsible for assessment of the assignment.
+The BSc-Assignment Committee is responsible for the assessment of the assignment.
 The committee consists minimally of the three following members:

 1. A chairperson, typically a full or associate professor of the UT research group in which the assignment is done,